 I have always loved to draw and write stories, since I was very young.
 I have already begun working upon several more books in this series, and also hope to prepare the stories as scripts for screen, as I would love for them to become a film or an animated series.

 My mum helped me with the editing and setting it up for print, but the story and illustrations are all my own work.”

-The story is aimed at young readers, aged 9-14, and will soon be available from the Wendrich artHouse Shop and libraries in the UK.
+The story is aimed at young readers, aged 10-14, and is available from the Wendrich artHouse Shop and libraries in the UK.

 All proceeds from booksales will help Shiloh in the furtherance of what promises to be an exciting future in the art of storycraft.